 Every 3 years, the NCSBN performs a practice analysis to determine “the knowledge, skills, and abilities needed for entry-level nurses and to evaluate the validity of the test plan that guides content distribution of the licensure examination.”
 The results of the most recent analysis showed that nurses today are caring for more critically ill patients than ever before.
 As a result, nurses now need to make more complex decisions and judgments in patient care.
 The NGN is designed to test these clinical judgments.

-Are Both the NCLEX-RN and NCLEX-PN Tests Changing?
+Did Both the NCLEX-RN and NCLEX-PN Tests Change?

 Yes!
 The NCSBN made changes to both NCLEX exams.

-The NGN does not look much different than the current NCLEX does.
-All current NCLEX question types will remain and will include some new item types such as extended multiple response and matrix/grid multiple choice.
-The biggest change is the new split-screen format found in the new case study and stand-alone items.
+The NGN does not look much different than the previous NCLEX did.
+New item types such as extended multiple response and matrix/grid multiple choice were added.
+The biggest change between the old NCLEX and the NGN is the new split-screen format found in the new case study and stand-alone items.

 For example, in the previous NCLEX, Select-all-that-apply questions are marked as correct or incorrect.
 Under the new polytomous scoring model, candidates can receive points for getting part of a question correct.